HOMESCHOOLING IN OHIO & HOMESCHOOL LAWS

 Unlike traditional schooling, homeschool students are not bound by testing requirements for graduation.
 Homeschool families have the flexibility to create student transcripts, incorporating any information they deem relevant for colleges, military enlistment, or future employment.
 While parents ultimately decide when their student has fulfilled requirements for graduation, some homeschool parents choose to assign credits to individual courses for transcript purposes.

-Additionally, homeschoolers have the option to pursue a High School equivalency exam (GED), which is available to Ohio students aged 16 and older.
+Additionally, homeschoolers have the option to pursue a High School equivalency exam (GED).

 Ohio Homeschool Charters